felixvf/gradle-android-mirah-plugin/README.md

 ### 5. Implement a workaround for DEX 64K Methods Limit

-The Scala Application generally suffers [DEX 64K Methods Limit](https://developer.android.com/tools/building/multidex.html).
+The Mirah Application generally suffers [DEX 64K Methods Limit](https://developer.android.com/tools/building/multidex.html).
 To avoid it we need to implement one of following workarounds.

 #### 5.1.
 Option 1: Use ProGuard